kanboard/documentation/content/en/introduction.md

 ## Visualize your workflow

-- Your work is displayed on a board so that you have a clear overview of your project
+- Your work is displayed on a board, providing a clear overview of your project.
-- Each column represents a step in your workflow
+- Each column represents a step in your workflow.

 ## Limit your work in progress

-- Encourages focus by avoiding multitasking
+- Encourages focus by avoiding multitasking.
-- Each phase can have work-in-progress limits
+- Each phase can have work-in-progress limits.
-- Limits help identify bottlenecks
+- Limits help identify bottlenecks.
-- Limits help avoid working on too many tasks at the same time
+- Limits help avoid working on too many tasks simultaneously.

 ## Performance Measurement

 Kanban uses lead and cycle times to measure performance:

-- **Lead time**: Time between task creation and completion
+- **Lead time**: The time between task creation and completion.
-- **Cycle time**: Time between task start and completion
+- **Cycle time**: The time between task start and completion.

-For example, you may have a lead time of 100 days but only have to work 1 hour to complete the task.
+For example, you may have a lead time of 100 days but only need to work 1 hour to complete the task.

-## Kanban vs Todo lists
+## Kanban vs Todo Lists

-### Todo lists
+### Todo Lists

-- Single phase (just a list of items)
+- Single phase (just a list of items).
-- Multitasking possible (not efficient)
+- Multitasking is possible (not efficient).

 ### Kanban

-- Multiple phases, each column represents a step
+- Multiple phases, with each column representing a step.
-- Bring focus and avoid multitasking by setting a work-in-progress limit per column
+- Brings focus and avoids multitasking by setting a work-in-progress limit per column.

 ## Kanban vs Scrum

 ### Scrum

-- Sprints are time-boxed, usually 2 or 4 weeks
+- Sprints are time-boxed, usually 2 or 4 weeks.
-- Do not allow changes during the iteration
+- Changes are not allowed during the iteration.
-- Estimation is required
+- Estimation is required.
-- Uses velocity as default metric
+- Uses velocity as the default metric.
-- Scrum board is cleared between sprints
+- The Scrum board is cleared between sprints.
-- Scrum has pre-defined roles like scrum master, product owners and the team
+- Scrum has predefined roles like Scrum Master, Product Owner, and the team.
-- A lot of meetings: planning, backlogs grooming, daily stand-up, retrospective
+- Involves many meetings: planning, backlog grooming, daily stand-ups, and retrospectives.

 ### Kanban

-- Continuous flow
+- Continuous flow.
-- Changes can be made at any time
+- Changes can be made at any time.
-- Estimation is optional
+- Estimation is optional.
-- Use lead and cycle time to measure performance
+- Uses lead and cycle times to measure performance.
-- Kanban board is persistent
+- The Kanban board is persistent.
-- Kanban doesn’t impose strict constraints or meetings; the process is more flexible
+- Kanban doesn’t impose strict constraints or meetings; the process is more flexible.

 ## Usage Examples

 You can customize your boards according to your business activities:

-### Software development
+### Software Development

 - Backlog
 - Ready